SIMON PROPERTY GROUP, INC.

 Back to Top

-The Committee shall meet at least two (2) times annually, or more frequently as circumstances dictate.
-The Committee may request any officer or employee of the Company or the Company’s outside counsel to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
+The Audit Committee shall meet as often as it determines, but not less frequently than quarterly.
+The Audit Committee shall meet periodically with management, the internal auditors and the independent auditor in separate executive sessions.
+The Audit Committee may request any officer or employee of the Company or the Company’s outside counsel or independent auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.

 Back to Top